ga-wdi-lessons/mongoose-intro/readme.md

 ## Learning Objectives

+- Differentiate between NoSQL and SQL databases.
-- Explain what Mongoose is
+- Explain what Mongoose is.
-- Describe the role of Mongoose schema and models
+- Describe the role of Mongoose schema and models.
-- Use Mongoose to perform CRUD functionality
+- Use Mongoose to perform CRUD functionality.
-- List and describe common Mongoose queries
+- List and describe common Mongoose queries.
-- Persist data using Mongoose embedded documents
+- Persist data using Mongoose embedded documents.
-- Describe how to use validations in Mongoose
+- Describe how to use validations in Mongoose.

 ## Opening Framing (10 minutes / 0:10)